cobusbez/code-review-examples/README.md

 - Readability of code
 - Duplication of code and business logic
 - Avoid introducing unnecessary concepts
+#### Exception handling
+- Do no expose unnecessary information in exception logs
+- Log record IDs for troubleshooting
+- Handle exceptions at the appropriate level
+- Only log exceptions at the last possible minute (before failing or returning to the client)
 #### Performance
 - Entity mappings with correct initialisation strategies
 - Use correct JPA fetch modes